Micromanaging in a Relationship

 2. Open and Honest Communication

-Communication is key to overcoming micromanagement.
+Communication is key to overcoming micromanaging in a relationship.
 Engage in open and honest conversations with your partner about their feelings, needs, and boundaries.
 Listen actively and validate their perspectives.
 Encourage them to express themselves without fear of judgment or control.

 3. Establish Healthy Boundaries